brightzheng100/platform-automation-pipelines/README.md

 A set of workable `platform-automation`-powered Concourse pipelines to drive PCF Platform & Tiles' **install**, **upgrade** and **patch** in an easy way!

-**Caution:**
+**Disclaimers:**
-> This is simply a sharing of the experience while building Concourse pipelines to drive `platform-automation`.
+> **This is NOT an official guide for building pipelines on top of `platform-automation` -- there is no such a thing yet as of writing.
+Instead, this is simply a sharing of my own experience while building Concourse pipelines to drive `platform-automation` for Dojos and services.**
+>
-> Pivotal does not provide support for these pipelines.
+> **Pivotal does NOT provide support for these pipelines.**

 **Important Notes:**
 > 1. If something is broken, please raise issues; and PRs are always welcome so that we can build better experience from a community-driven, best-effort basis;